platformengineerid/aiven-devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 .. topic:: Results

    After the service integration is set up and propagated to the service configuration, the logs are available in Aiven for OpenSearch.
-Each log record emitted by PGAudit is stored in Aiven for OpenSearch as a single message, which cannot be guaranteed for external integrations such as Remote Syslog.
+Each log record emitted by the audit logging is stored in Aiven for OpenSearch as a single message, which cannot be guaranteed for external integrations such as Remote Syslog.

 Visualize your logs
 -------------------